openPMD/openPMD-api/README.md

 set(openPMD_USE_PYTHON OFF)
 FetchContent_Declare(openPMD
   GIT_REPOSITORY "https://github.com/openPMD/openPMD-api.git"
-  GIT_TAG        "dev")
+  GIT_TAG        "0.15.0")
 FetchContent_MakeAvailable(openPMD)
 ```

 ### Manually

-If your (Linux/OSX) project is build by calling the compiler directly or uses a manually written `Makefile`, consider using our `openPMD.pc` helper file for `pkg-config` which are installed alongside the library.
+If your (Linux/OSX) project is build by calling the compiler directly or uses a manually written `Makefile`, consider using our `openPMD.pc` helper file for `pkg-config`, which are installed alongside the library.

 First set the following environment hint if openPMD-api was *not* installed in a system path: